Mondo Cane: Vignettes

-Rome: In the Capuchin Crypt, bones were arranged as ornaments, and on Tiber Island, the Sacconi Rossi ("Red Sacks") guard the bones of nameless victims of the past since around 1600, which on Fridays are cleaned by local families including children.
+In Rome's Capuchin Crypt, bones are arranged as ornaments, while on Tiber Island, the Sacconi Rossi ("Red Sacks") guard the bones of nameless victims of the past since around 1600, which on Fridays are cleaned by local families including children.

-On the Reeperbahn in Hamburg, people indulge life by drinking beer and suffer from the symptoms of hangovers in the morning.
-They sleep standing up, dance, brawl, and fool around.
+On the Reeperbahn in Hamburg, people indulge by drinking beer.
+They sleep standing up, dance, drunkenly fight, and fool around, then experience hangovers the following morning.

-Tokyo has a massage parlor for men who are drunk.
+Tokyo has a massage parlor catering to men who are drunk.

-In Macao, the dead are covered in make-up for the funeral.
-People burn money for the departed to take with them.

-In Singapore, where 60% of citizens are of Chinese descent, there is a hotel for the dying members of Chinese families.
+In Macao, the recently-deceased are tended to with cosmetics in preparation for their funerals.
+Congregations of mourners burn money as a donation for the departed to take with them to the afterlife.
+Meanwhile, in Singapore, where 60% of citizens are of Chinese descent, there is a hotel for the dying members of Chinese families.
 Relatives await their demise by making merry at restaurants in the plaza nearby.

-Cars are smashed at a junkyard of Los Angeles and reduced to cubes.
-A cube of crushed car metal is sold as art in a Paris art gallery.
+Cars are crushed at a junkyard in Los Angeles, reduced to metal cubes for recycling.
+One such cube is put on display at a gallery in Paris.

-In Czechoslovakia, Yves Klein makes his paintings with the help of some female models and some musicians to express his favorite color, blue.
-(The artist had a heart attack while viewing the film at the Cannes Film Festival and died less than a month later.)
+The French artist Yves Klein, erroneously introduced as Czechoslovakian, comes forward from one of his monochromatic blue paintings to start of a line of musicians to play his Monotone Symphony.
+A group of women employed by Klein immerse themselves in blue paint and use their bodies to create impressions on a canvas that will be sold for 4 million French francs.

-In Honolulu, tourists are showered with leis and witness the Hula Dance.
+In Honolulu, tourists are showered with leis and witness a hula dance.

 In Nepal, Gurkha soldiers perform a rite of passage by dressing up in women's clothing on anniversary of the execution of 300 Gurkha POWs by the Japanese Imperial Army during WWII.

-Gurkha soldiers behead buffalo bulls in a ritualistic contest of strength.
+In a ritualistic contest of strength, they behead buffalo.

 In Portugal, there is a morning running of the bulls for working-class citizens and an afternoon bull-taunting inside a stadium for noble-born men in formal costumes.

-At Goroka, Papua New Guinea, there are indigenous tribes who attend Catholic church services.
+In Goroka, a city in Papua New Guinea, there are indigenous tribes who attend Catholic church services.

-The film concludes with a "cargo cult" of indigenous people in mountains high above the airport in Port Moresby, New Guinea.
-These people have erected icons of worship that resemble an airport runway, airplane, and control tower using bamboo shoots.
+The film concludes with footage of a group of indigenous people who live as part of a cargo cult in the mountains near the airport of Port Moresby.
+Having encountered and interacted with foreign airmen during World War II, the people have built icons of worship from bamboo that resemble an airport runway, airplane, and control tower.

 Production

-In the beginning, as Cavara (who took the helm for European and Euro-Asiatic zone) and his supervisor Stanis Nievo' interviews revealed, Mondo Cane was a unique project conceived with La donna nel Mondo, and worked at the same time (1960–62).
+In the beginning, as Cavara (who took the helm for European and Euro-Asiatic zone) and his supervisor Stanis Nievo' interviews revealed, Mondo Cane was a unique project conceived with La donna nel Mondo, and worked on at the same time (1960–62).

+Release

+In the United States, Jean Goldwurm's Times Film Corporation released Mondo Cane in 1963.